-If you are considering part-time work during term time you are strongly advised to discuss this with your supervisor or Personal/Senior Personal Postgraduate Tutor (see Wellbeing, Support and Advice section for more information).
+If you are considering part-time work during term time you are strongly advised to discuss this with your Personal Tutor (see Wellbeing, Support and Advice section for more information).
 If you are on a Student Route visa you should also seek advice from the International Student Support team regarding visa limitations on employment.

-The university's Board of Examiners will not normally consider as mitigating circumstances any negative impact that part-time work during term-time may have had on your performance in examinations or in other assessed work.
+The university's Board of Examiners will not normally consider as mitigating circumstances any negative impact that employment may have had on your performance in examinations or in other assessed work.
 Examinations or vivas cannot be rescheduled to accommodate your part-time working arrangements.

-6. Health and Safety
+7. Health and Safety